"Incarcerated" and "Strangulated" Inguinal Hernias are surgical emergencies.

 Management

 - Acute Presentation: ABCs, IV fluids, Nil by Mouth, analgesia, and fluid resuscitation.
-If incarcerated or strangulated, needs urgent surgical review and possibly IV antibiotics to prevent necrosis and gangrene.
+If incarcerated or strangulated, urgent surgical review and possibly IV antibiotics to prevent necrosis and gangrene.

 Open Hernia Surgery